rhblind/django-gcharts/README.md

 - See http://code.google.com/p/google-visualization-python/ for details.

 ## Note ##
-This library is yet in pre-alpha development mode, and only uploaded to github for the purpose of having it for my own sake.
+This library is yet in pre-alpha development mode.
 It's still not ready for use, do _NOT_ use this for anything except experimenting.

-Please feel free to fork or submit patches ;)
+Please feel free submit patches/pull requests ;)

 ### Disclaimer ###
 This library is heavy influenced by [mvasilkov's django-google-charts](https://github.com/mvasilkov/django-google-charts),